kfarr3/farr.ai/content/pages/readings.md

 Books I've read and Courses I've taken

+# March 2019

+* Deep Work - Cal Newport
+* The Manager's Path - Camille Fournier
+* The Five Dysfunctions of a Team - Patrick Lencioni

 # February 2019

 * So Good They Can't Ignore You - Cal Newport